 Deep Talk makes use of conceptual spaces in ways that are very similar to that used by Joseph Artigal in language learning.
 Deep Talk includes physical spaces in which certain actions take place and the freedom and pleasantness (acceptance) are their fundamental ground-stones.
 Space, freedom and pleasantness are also important to the development of inner language, the language of sanctity.

-There are Deep Talk guides practising in Australia, Finland, Ireland, The Netherlands, South Africa, the UK and in other places too, making up a large community.
+There are Deep Talk guides practising in Australia, New Zealand, Finland, Ireland, The Netherlands, South Africa, Sweden, the UK and in other places too, making up a large community.

 Deep Talk sessions, follow the same structure as outlined below, of entering four spaces.